jhudsl/tidyversecourse/docs/05-prediction.md

 ## $ state_California            <dbl> 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,…
 ## $ city_Not.in.a.city          <dbl> 0, 0, 0, 0, 0, 0, 1, 1, 0, 0, 1, 0, 0, 0,…
 ```

+Notice that this requires the `new_data = NULL` argument when we are using the training data.

 For easy comparison sake - here is our original data: